Codecademy/docs/content/general/concepts/scope/scope.md

 ## More information

-You can review more information regarding the concept of scope for [Python](https://www.codecademy.com/resources/docs/python/scope), [Ruby](https://www.codecademy.com/resources/docs/ruby/scope), and [Javascript](https://www.codecademy.com/resources/docs/javascript/variable-scope)
+Hungry for more information?
+Consider going to the docs section on Codeacademy to learn about the concept of scope in [Python](https://www.codecademy.com/resources/docs/python/scope), [Ruby](https://www.codecademy.com/resources/docs/ruby/scope), and [Javascript](https://www.codecademy.com/resources/docs/javascript/variable-scope)